eclipsesource/tabris-js/doc/types.md

 ### BoxDimensions

-* JavaScript Type: `Object`
+* JavaScript Type: `Object` or `string` or `Array`.
 * TypeScript Type: `tabris.BoxDimensions`

 The bounds of a rectangle in relation to the four edges of a containing element in DIP (device independent pixel).
-This is a plain object implementing the following interface:
+By default it is a plain object implementing the following interface:

 ```ts
 interface BoxDimensions {